 Disruptive Innovation is NOT making a good product better

-Clayton Christensen, the Harvard Business School professor who coined the term and came up with the theory of disruptive innovation describes this kind of innovation as that kind of innovation that transforms a product that was traditionally complex and expensive to being widely accessible & affordable.
+Clayton Christensen, the Harvard Business School professor who coined the term and came up with the theory of disruptive innovation describes this kind of innovation as that kind of innovation that transforms a product that was traditionally complex and expensive to being widely accessible and affordable.
 The easiest example of this is the PC revolution and how companies like Apple and Microsoft undercut the giants of the computing world by introducing these much lower cost, much simpler to use computers as opposed to the traditional mainframes that were way too expensive, even for many companies.

 Disruptive Innovation is about New Markets

 A truly disruptive innovation will be targeted at an entirely new market spectrum.
 Disruptive innovation is not about building better products for our best customers but really it’s about creating totally new products (or a new class of an existing product) for totally new customers.
 Using the PC revolution example, Apple and Microsoft literally created a market for the Personal Computer.
 An interesting concept here is that of “competing against non-consumption“, that is creating products that are not really competing against another product but competing to get non-consumers to start using that product.

 Disruptive Innovation Model